A hostile email may be a consequence of a legal dispute between people. How you respond to it may impact your relationships or the outcome of a case.

 Hostile mail – especially email – has become much more common over the past decade.
 Most of this mail is just “venting,” and has little real significance.
 However, when people are involved in a formal conflict (e.g. a divorce, a workplace grievance, a homeowners’ association complaint, etc.) hostile mail may be more frequent.
 There may be more people involved, and it may be exposed to others or in court.
 Therefore, how you respond to hostile mail may impact your relationships or the outcome of a case.

 Much hostile mail does not need a response.
-Letters from (ex) spouses, angry neighbours, irritating coworkers, or attorneys do not usually have legal significance.
-The letter itself has no power, unless you give it power.
+Letters from (ex) spouses, angry neighbors, irritating coworkers, or attorneys do not usually have legal significance.
+The letter itself has no power unless you give it power.
 Often, it is emotional venting aimed at relieving the writer’s anxiety.
 If you respond with similar emotions and hostility, you will simply escalate things without satisfaction, and just get a new piece of hostile mail back.
 In most cases, you are better off not responding.
 However, some letters and emails develop power when copies are filed in a court or complaint process – or simply get sent to other people.
 In these cases, it may be important to respond to inaccurate statements with accurate statements of fact.
-If you need to respond, I recommend a B.I.F.F. response: Brief, Informative, Friendly and Firm.
+If you need to respond, I recommend a B.I.F.F. response: Brief, Informative, Friendly, and Firm.

 Keep your response brief.
 This will reduce the chances of a prolonged and angry back and forth.
 The more you write, the more material the other person has to criticize.
 Keeping it brief signals that you do not wish to get into a dialogue.
 Just make your response and end your letter.
 Don’t take their statements personally, and do not respond with a personal attack.
-Avoid focusing on comments about the person’s character, such as saying he or she is rude, insensitive or stupid.
+Avoid focusing on comments about the person’s character, such as saying he or she is rude, insensitive, or stupid.
 It just escalates the conflict and keeps it going.
 You do not have to defend yourself to someone you disagree with.
 If your friends still like you, you do not have to prove anything to those who don’t.

 The main reason to respond to hostile mail is to correct inaccurate statements that might be seen by others.
 “Just the facts” is a good idea.
 Focus on the accurate statements you want to make, not on the inaccurate statements the other person has made.
 For example: “Just to clear things up, I was out of town on February 12th, and so I would not have been the person who was making loud noises that day.”

 Avoid negative comments.
 Avoid sarcasm.
 Avoid threats.
-Avoid personal remarks about the other’s intelligence, ethics or moral behaviour.
+Avoid personal remarks about the other’s intelligence, ethics, or moral behavior.
 If the other person has a “high conflict personality,” you will have no success in reducing the conflict with personal attacks.
 While most people can ignore personal attacks or might think harder about what you are saying, high conflict people feel they have no choice but to respond in anger – and keep the conflict going.
 Personal attacks rarely lead to insight or positive change.

 While you may be tempted to write in anger, you are more likely to achieve your goals by writing in a friendly manner.
 Consciously thinking about a friendly response will increase your chances of getting a friendly – or neutral – response in return.
 If your goal is to end the conflict, then being friendly has the greatest likelihood of success.
 Do not give the other person a reason to get defensive and keep responding.
 This does not mean that you have to be overly friendly.
 Just make it sound a little relaxed and nonantagonistic.
 If appropriate, write that you recognize their concerns.
 Brief comments that show your empathy and respect will generally calm the other person down, even if only for a short time.